 Steps to Creating an Oil Painting

 Like many artists, I was drawn to art and started to draw and actively paint pictures as a child.
-I studied design at the Massachusetts College of Art and Design in Boston, (BFA) and the Cranbrook Academy of Art in Bloomfield Hills, Michigan (MFA), focusing on graphic design and also on art history.
-I learned to paint by reading extensively about art and artists, by observing works of art in museums and galleries wherever I traveled, and most importantly, by simply painting.
-The steps I have developed to create and present finished oil paintings are numerous and take time.
+I studied design at the Massachusetts College of Art and Design in Boston, earning a BFA, and continued my education at the Cranbrook Academy of Art in Bloomfield Hills, Michigan, where I received an MFA.
+My focus was on graphic design and art history.
+My painting skills developed through extensive reading about art and artists, observing artworks in museums and galleries during my travels, and, most importantly, through consistent practice at the easel.
+The process I follow to create and present finished oil paintings is detailed and requires considerable time and care.

 1. Structure and Surface

-The first step is to cut a piece of canvas or linen and stretch it over stretcher strips or wood panels.
-Once the material is tightly secured to the support structure, I apply a coat of a glue-like liquid “size” onto it, allowing it to dry fully.
-When stretched and sized, the canvas becomes as tight as a drum.
-The sizing prevents the fabric from absorbing atmospheric moisture that might otherwise eventually cause swelling and shrinking, and ultimately, paint cracking.
+The first step is to cut a piece of canvas or linen and stretch it over stretcher strips or wooden panels.
+Once the material is tightly secured to the support, I apply a coat of a glue-like liquid called “size,” allowing it to dry completely.
+When properly stretched and sized, the canvas becomes taut like a drum.
+The sizing acts as a protective barrier, preventing the fabric from absorbing atmospheric moisture that could cause swelling, shrinking, and eventually, cracking of the paint.

-Next, I apply a thin coat of gesso to the canvas and allow it to dry before lightly sanding the surface and applying a second, thicker coat.
-Depending on the touch of the surface, I use my judgement whether or not to apply a third coat.
+Next, I apply a thin coat of gesso to the canvas and let it dry completely.
+Once dry, I lightly sand the surface to ensure smoothness before applying a second, thicker coat.
+Depending on the texture and feel of the surface, I decide whether a third coat is necessary to achieve the desired finish.

-Next, I apply an even coat of light-gray oil paint over the surface and allow it to dry for two weeks or more—sometimes putting the prepared canvas aside for months—before it is ready for painting.
+Next, I apply an even coat of light gray oil paint over the surface and allow it to dry for at least two weeks—often setting the prepared canvas aside for several months—before beginning the painting process.

 2. Paints

-I paint exclusively with handmade oil paints made by Williamsburg, named for the Brooklyn, New York neighborhood where the company originated.
-The paints, made in small batches by artisans using pigments from around the world, possess a unique consistency and texture.
-I choose to work with a palette of earth colors that are often slightly gritty, alongside neutral grays and a limited range of other colors with a smoother texture.
-My chosen pallet suits me and echoes my need for making calm, soothing impressions.
+I paint exclusively with handmade oil paints crafted by Williamsburg, named after the Brooklyn, New York neighborhood where the company was founded.
+These paints are produced in small batches by skilled artisans, using carefully sourced pigments from around the world, resulting in a distinctive consistency and texture.
+I favor a palette dominated by earth tones, often with a subtly gritty quality, complemented by neutral grays and a select range of smoother colors.
+This carefully chosen palette reflects my artistic vision and supports my goal of creating calm, soothing impressions.

 3. Techniques

-Over many decades, I have experimented by developing several painting techniques unique to my artistic process.
-Depending on the desired outcome, I will create a work quickly, such as my small landscapes, which I paint in a direct “wet in wet” method, or over weeks or months in larger works where I allow layers of paint to dry in between the many stages of creating the painting.
-I paint with traditional brushes as well using other tools such as paint scrapers, cloth rags, sandpaper blocks, adhesive tapes, and oil stick pastels.
-Technique—including process, materials, tools, and time—directly result in the outcome of my image making.
+Over several decades, I have developed and refined a variety of painting techniques that are integral to my artistic process.
+Depending on the intended effect, I may complete a work rapidly—such as my small landscapes created using a direct “wet-on-wet” approach—or invest weeks or months in larger pieces, allowing layers of paint to dry between multiple stages.
+My practice involves traditional brushes as well as unconventional tools, including paint scrapers, cloth rags, sandpaper blocks, adhesive tapes, and oil stick pastels.
+The combination of technique—encompassing process, materials, tools, and time—directly shapes the final outcome of my imagery.

 4. Subjects

-I explore basic themes—still life, landscape, and non-representational imagery—often returning to them over time through a variety of diverse approaches.
-My relationship to painting traditions and my knowledge of their histories allow me the creative space to make work that references the intersections of art and design, representation and abstraction, and control and spontaneity.
+I investigate fundamental themes—still life, landscape, and non-representational imagery—frequently revisiting them through a wide range of approaches.
+My deep engagement with painting traditions and understanding of their histories provide a creative foundation, enabling me to produce work that explores the intersections of art and design, representation and abstraction, as well as control and spontaneity.

 5. Varnish

-The finished painting must dry for several weeks before the final step.
-I apply a satin varnish made by the Portland, Oregon-based company Gamblin, developed in collaboration with the National Gallery of Art in Washington, DC.
-Varnish saturates and gives greater depth to the colors in the oil painting and protects the surface from exposure to ultraviolet light and external moisture.
+The finished painting requires several weeks to dry thoroughly before the final step.
+I apply a satin varnish from Gamblin, a Portland, Oregon-based company, created in collaboration with the National Gallery of Art in Washington, DC.
+This varnish enhances the color saturation and depth of the oil painting while providing protection against ultraviolet light and moisture.

 6. Frames

-For many years I have framed my worked primarily through Metropolitan Picture Framing in Minneapolis, Minnesota, who make custom-made frames to my specifications.
-Metropolitan’s wood frames allow the paintings to visually “float” inside them while not covering any portion of the canvas, offering a fresh, contemporary feeling to the final presentation.
-Recently, I have developed a creative relationship with Guido Frames outside of Boston, Massachusetts.
-Each frame is individually handmade, and hand finished making each one its own unique work of art.
-Guido’s craftsmanship is outstanding, their attention to quality is excellent.
-I find that it is the important visual relationship between the painting and its frame that completes the work of art.
+For many years, I have primarily framed my work through Metropolitan Picture Framing in Minneapolis, Minnesota, where custom-made frames are crafted precisely to my specifications.
+Metropolitan’s wood frames create a visual “float” effect, allowing the paintings to remain fully visible without any portion of the canvas being obscured.
+This approach imparts a fresh, contemporary presentation to the finished piece.
+More recently, I have developed a creative partnership with Guido Frames, based near Boston, Massachusetts.
+Each frame from Guido Frames is individually handmade and hand-finished, making every piece a unique work of art.
+Their craftsmanship is exceptional, and their commitment to quality is outstanding.
+I believe the essential visual relationship between the painting and its frame is what ultimately completes the artwork.

 7. Prices